udacity/ipnd-webcasts/Stage_1/2015-03-03-project-1/README.md

 ```

 ###4.
 How to code/style things efficiently
-  * If you find yourself styling many different things the same way, you can the style the shared  outter level of the HTML code.
+  * If you find yourself styling many different things the same way, you can the style the shared  outer level of the HTML code.

 ###5.
 Easy ways to add content/how to fix the shrinking box problem
   * Make sure that the content is nested in a consistent way, the deeper an item is nested, the smaller the box.